EMERGENCY MANAGEMENT AND COMMUNITY UPDATES DATABASE

 Latest updates & guidelines, please see media database below:

-Chiefs of Ontario/ Registered Nurses Association of Ontario (RNAO):
+Chiefs of Ontario and Registered Nurses Association of Ontario (RNAO): COVID-19 Action Plan

 In 2019, the Chiefs of Ontario (Health Sector) signed a partnership agreement with the Registered Nurses’ Association of Ontario (RNAO).
 Given RNAO’s expertise and resources in evidence-based practice and political advocacy at the provincial and federal government levels during this pandemic, Ontario Regional Chief Archibald reached out to RNAO to seek guidance to prevent the worst-case scenario in First Nations communities.